Lal Dena

 Lal Dena (born 11 January 1939) is a historian of modern South Asia with special interest in Manipur and Mizoram.
 He is a retired professor of Manipur University and the former Vice Chancellor of Sangai International University, Churachandpur.
+He is from the Hmar tribe.

 Education

 Prof. Lal Dena passed Class-X from Pherzawl High School in 1959, and did PUC from DM College in 1963.
-He did BA from Gauhati University in 1966 and MA (History) from Gauhati University in 1970; and received his Ph.D. degree from Jawaharlal Nehru University (JNU), New Delhi in 1982.
+He did BA and MA (History) from Gauhati University completing them in 1970.
+He received his Ph.D. degree from Jawaharlal Nehru University (JNU), New Delhi in 1982.

 Academic career

-Prof. Lal Dena taught history at the Department of History, Manipur University, Imphal, until his retirement.
-He then joined Sangai International University as Vice Chancellor.
+Prof. Lal Dena taught history at the Department of History, Manipur University, Imphal, and served as its head of department until his retirement.
+He then joined Sangai International University as the Vice Chancellor.